kossmonautes/sources/frontend/kossmonautes-web/readme.md

 > launch debug in Vs code

 ## Follow up

+### Seconde round

+stared by reading (with an eagle eye) the code read the code (10947 lines, this will take a while)

+339: available assets:
+- components
+- directives
+- filter

+345: list of lifecycle hooks
+361: declare a config var
+526: seems to support server side rendering

+xxx: Watcher seem to be a global variable
+4710: the Vue function
+5010 : built in components : KeepAlive => what is that?
+9833: optimize
+10139: generate element

+in fact Vue is a constructor, we pass it options and it does the job to render in the dom. line 4627: the component starts it's handling to be mounted in the dom

+### First round

 line 4710 : we call the Vue function with an option object: function Vue (options) { //line 4710